Psychedelics, Ego Death, and Mystical Experiences

 Before we can talk about why people would want to kill their ego, let’s review a few of the most common definitions of the ego.
 I think all of the definitions are flawed in some way.
 Yet, each definition provides its own unique flavor on the topic.

 I also believe that most people do not want to “kill” their ego, whichever definition we use.
-I will continue to touch on this throughout this piece, but I think what most people want is to either a) dissolve the ego temporarily to discover their true self, or b) reframe their relationship to the ego.
+I will continue to touch on this throughout this piece, but it seems what most people want is to either:

 Whichever ego we are talking about, the ego is a tool.
 One we want to understand better, become friends with, and learn to appreciate.